HYsxe/ACME/ACME_codes/Readme_ACME_repeat.txt

 	The output file is /results/testing_on_IEDB_benchmark_datasets.txt

-    3.Test whether or not the attention module can detect important residues.
+    3: Test whether or not the attention module can detect important residues.

-	For details, see section 4 in Supplementary Notes.
+	For details, see section 1.9 in Supplementary Notes.

 	The output file is /results/attention_test.txt